yonaskolb/Mint/README.md

 ## Why is it called Mint?
 Swift Packager Manager Tools -> SPMT -> Spearmint -> Mint! 🌱😄
+> Mint: a place where something is produced or manufactured

 ## Installing
 Make sure Xcode 9 is installed first.